Serialii/AMD_Robotics_Hackathon_2025_Jarvis/README.md

 JARVIS addresses this need, enabling:
 * **Focus State Protection:** Hands-free retrieval of tools and components via voice commands.
-* **Proactive, Safe Collaboration:** The robot anticipates needs and uses real-time hand detection to ensure the object is only released into a ready human hand.
+* **Proactive, Safe Collaboration:** The robot anticipates needs and uses hand detection to ensure the object is only released into a ready human hand.
 * **Target Environments:** Manufacturing, automotive assembly, specialized workshops, surgical rooms, and research laboratories.

 ## 2. Creativity & Innovation ✨